-- Some would say these are the top of the range because you can set a temperature for your food, or even freeze it, and that’s what you’ll get, unaffected by the searing sun outside.
-They’ll have to do more work in hotter temperatures, of course, which means they’ll run more often and use more power.
+- Compressor fridges are the top of the range because you can set a temperature for your food, or even freeze it, and that’s what you’ll get – unaffected by the searing sun outside.
+They’ll have to do more work in hotter temperatures, of course, which means they’ll run more often but they’re very efficient.

-- They’ll run on the car battery and also on mains (some will only freeze when on mains power).
-Many have power-savings features and some can operate with solar power catchers.
+- They run on the car battery and also on mains (some will only freeze when on mains power).
+Many have power-savings features and some can operate with solar.

-- Average power consumption over a day tends to be low compared to other types as the compressor only needs to operate when needed.
+- Average power consumption over a day tends to be low compared to other types, as the compressor only operates when needed.

-- The mechanics make them heavier and more bulky, but there’s still a good range of sizes.
+- They’re heavier, but there’s a good range of sizes.

 - They’re suitable for camping in real heat, but are probably overkill for the UK and cooler weather.

-- These start at around 30-litres in size and are the big boys of the coolbox world.
+- Absorption fridges start at around 30-litres in size and are the big boys of the coolbox world.
 They’re sometimes called three-way fridges.

 - They run on 12/230v electricity and also gas.
-They make no noise and can cool up to 33° below ambient.
+They make no noise and can cool up to 33°C below ambient.

 - The size means they’re really for families or for long trips.
 The fact that they’re silent, though, means you don’t have to worry about disturbed nights on the campsite for you or your neighbours.